wallarm/product-documentation/docs/latest/admin-en/installation-guides/envoy/envoy-docker.md

 ## Requirements

-* Access to the account with the **Administrator** role in Wallarm Console in the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
+* Access to the account with the **Administrator** role in Wallarm Console in the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)
-* Access to `https://api.wallarm.com` if working with EU Wallarm Cloud or `https://us1.api.wallarm.com` if working with US Wallarm Cloud.
+* Access to `https://us1.api.wallarm.com` if working with US Wallarm Cloud or to `https://api.wallarm.com` if working with EU Wallarm Cloud.
 Please ensure the access is not blocked by a firewall

 ## Options for running the container